Optimizing Federated Learning by Entropy-Based Client Selection: Abstract

 \section{Abstract}

-Deep learning is an emerging field revolutionizing various industries, including natural language processing, computer vision, and many more.
-These domains typically require an extensive amount of data for optimal performance, potentially utilizing huge centralized data repositories.
-However, such centralization could raise privacy issues concerning the storage of sensitive data.
-To address this issue, federated learning was developed.
-It is a newly distributed learning technique that enables to collaboratively train a deep learning model on decentralized devices, referred to as clients, without compromising their data privacy.
-Traditional federated learning methods often suffer from severe performance degradation when the data distribution among clients differs significantly.
-This becomes especially problematic in the case of label distribution skew, where the distribution of labels varies across clients.
-To address this, a novel method called FedEntOpt is proposed.
-FedEntOpt is designed to mitigate performance issues caused by label distribution skew by maximizing the entropy of the global label distribution of the selected client subset in each federated learning round.
-This ensures that the aggregated model parameters from the clients were exhibited to data from all available labels, which improves the accuracy of the global model.
-Extensive experiments on several benchmark datasets show that the proposed method outperforms several state-of-the-art algorithms by up to 6\% in classification accuracy, demonstrating robust and superior performance, particularly under low participation rates.
-In addition, it offers the flexibility to be combined with them, enhancing their performance by over 40\%.
+Although deep learning has revolutionized domains such as natural language processing and computer vision, its dependence on centralized datasets raises serious privacy concerns.
+Federated learning addresses this issue by enabling multiple clients to collaboratively train a global deep learning model without compromising their data privacy.
+However, the performance of such a model degrades under label skew, where the label distribution differs between clients.
+To overcome this issue, a novel method called FedEntOpt is proposed.
+In each round, it selects clients to maximize the entropy of the aggregated label distribution, ensuring that the global model is exposed to data from all available classes.
+Extensive experiments on multiple benchmark datasets show that the proposed method outperforms several state-of-the-art algorithms by up to 6\% in classification accuracy under standard settings regardless of the model size, while achieving gains of over 30\% in scenarios with low participation rates and client dropout.
+In addition, FedEntOpt offers the flexibility to be combined with existing algorithms, enhancing their classification accuracy by more than 40\%.
+Importantly, its performance remains unaffected even when differential privacy is applied.